-Your pup could also be suffering from an intestinal parasite infection or worms, which take nutrients from your cute little pup’s body.
-This leaves him starving no matter how much he eats - hence why he eats his poop.
+Your pup could also be suffering from intestinal parasite infestations or worms, which take nutrients from your cute little pup’s body.
+This leaves him starving no matter how much he eats - hence why he eats poop.

-Has your pup been eating poop for a while and you’ve displayed your disappointment by yelling or appearing upset?
-This may have encouraged your pup to continue eating his stool.
+Has your pup been eating poop for a while?
+Have you displayed your disappointment by yelling or appearing upset?
+This may actually be why your puppy continues to eat poop.
 Puppies crave attention, and when you react - whether it was positively or negatively - he’ll repeat those behaviours to get your attention again.